Overcome lifes limitations

 You have only succeeded if you can honestly say that you have tried to challenge your excuses.
 True success is a preventative rather than a cure.
 If you feel great then you probably are.
 If you enjoy success then you are most probably successful.
 The ultimate mental makeover is achieved.

-The above are my direct answers to your questions.
-However, it must be stressed (and please include this in your article) that success in challenging one’s own limiting beliefs requires a high level of focus, and guidance from a professional is always recommended.
+Success in challenging one’s own limiting beliefs requires a high level of focus and dedication.
 The main reason I developed Mental Makeover is to enable clients to remove themselves from their regular environments in order to create an interrupt in their daily routines, causing enough disturbance to their usual patterns that they are able to fully address limiting beliefs and rapidly change their ways of thinking.